Church of St. Catherine (Saint Petersburg): Construction

-On December 12, 1705 Peter the Great signed a charter that would allow the construction of Catholic churches in Russia.
+On December 12, 1705, Peter the Great signed a charter that would allow the construction of Catholic churches in Russia.
 The church itself (though not the building with which it is today associated) was founded in 1710.

 In 1738 Empress Anna granted permission for the church to erect a structure on Nevsky Prospekt, the main street of St. Petersburg.
 The project, however, met continued problems.
 The initial designs were based on work by Domenico Trezzini, the architect who designed the Peter and Paul Cathedral and was then deceased.
 His designs, however, were abandoned in 1751.
 In the 1760s, the French architect Jean-Baptiste Vallin de la Mothe drew designs for the church, but he returned to France in 1775 and it fell to the Italian architect Antonio Rinaldi to complete the church.
 On October 7, 1783, the church was completed.
-Because the Empress at the time was Catherine II of Russia (also known as Catherine the Great), the church was named after St. Catherine of Alexandria.
+Because the empress at the time was Catherine II of Russia (also known as Catherine the Great), the church was named after St. Catherine of Alexandria.

+The parish church was then part of the Archdiocese of Mohilev.